 Groups usually meet on a weekly basis for 14 weeks.
 This can be followed by a 24-week maintenance programme.
 Topics followed are wide ranging, thought provoking and great fun.
 They include number games, physical games, creative activities and reminiscence.

 Tibbs Dementia Foundation, the Alzheimer’s Society and Carers in Bedfordshire offer a Cognitive Stimulation group or therapy.

-Carers in Bedfordshire coordinate a small, friendly CST group that meets St Georges Court, Leighton Buzzard.
+Carers in Bedfordshire coordinate two small, friendly CST groups that meet at St Georges Court, Leighton Buzzard and Gothic House, Arlesey.
 While the person with dementia enjoys CST, carers meet to collect information and talk with others in a similar situation.

 Tibbs Dementia Foundation run weekly groups in Bedford and Flitwick and fortnightly groups are delivered by the Alzheimer’s Society in Barton-le-Clay and Biggleswade.